SitecorePowerShell/Book/security.md

 The first policy relates to the Application Pool service account running in IIS.
 The Windows PowerShell runspace will have access to the local system via providers (i.e. FileSystem, Registry), and be managed through the Console or ISE.
 If the service account is capable of removing files from the root directory, then SPE can accomplish the same.

-When using the IIS identities such as *ApplicationPoolIdentity* and *NetworkService* the scripts will not have access to directories outside of the application such as the drive root.
+When using the IIS identities such as *ApplicationPoolIdentity* and *NetworkService* the scripts will not have access to directories outside of the application such as the drive root, but you should perform a due dilligence to make sure this is the case!
 You may also notice that the *$HOME* variable is empty; this is because only named service accounts have profiles.

 #### Sitecore User Account

 The second policy relates to the Sitecore user account.
 The code executed through SPE operates within the privileges of the logged in user.
-Keep in mind that this can be bypassed just as can be through the Sitecore API.
+Keep in mind that this can be bypassed just as can be done through the Sitecore API as PowerShell scripts can call the APIs that disable the Sitecore security.

 **Application Security**